-- a.
 Display a minimum of 100 and a maximum of 300 species representing 10 orders.
 Two standard boxes can be used.
 Follow the general guidelines listed for Collections.
-In addition, family identification is required for all insects in any two of the following six orders: (only two will be counted for judging) - i.
-"Insects in Kansas" book Orthoptera, Hemiptera, Homoptera, Coleoptera, Hymenoptera, and/or Diptera or - ii.
-"Insect in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide.net Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera
+In addition, family identification is required for all insects in any two of the following six orders: (only two will be counted for judging)

+- "Insects in Kansas" book Orthoptera, Hemiptera, Homoptera, Coleoptera, Hymenoptera, and/or Diptera. or - "Insects in Kansas Book: 2016 Revised Taxonomy," which follows www.bugguide.net Taxonomy Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera.